How To Grow Sago Palm Tree (Cycas revoluta)

 Sago Palm Tree (Cycas revoluta).
 Photo by Flickr.

-Propagation of sago palms is either by seed or by removal of offshoots or pups.
-Seeds will germinate within 3-9 months.
-But it may require more than three years of growth to reach a small bulb size of 1″ in diameter.
+Sago palms can be propagated either by seed or by removing offshoots or pups.
+Seeds will typically germinate within 3-9 months, but it may take more than three years of growth for them to reach a small bulb size of approximately 1 inch in diameter.

-Sago can be propagated by offsets or pups.
-Remove the pups growing at the base or along the sides of mature Sagos.
-Remove all the leaves and roots from the pups.
-Allow the raw spot to dry and plant in well-drained soil or a sandy mixture so that half the ball or trunk is below soil level.
-Water thoroughly to ensure rapid growth.
+Alternatively, sago palms can be propagated by removing offsets or pups growing at the base or along the sides of mature plants.
+Remove all the leaves and roots from the pups, allow the exposed area to dry, and then plant them in well-drained soil or a sandy mixture, ensuring that about half of the bulb or trunk is below the soil level.

-Roots will slowly begin to form and the first leaves appear several months later.
-At that time, apply a mild dose of fertilizer and water when almost, but not completely dry.
-Before re potting, allow the new plants to form a good root system.
+Water thoroughly to promote rapid growth, and roots will gradually form, with the first leaves appearing several months later.
+At this stage, apply a mild dose of fertilizer and water when the soil is almost, but not completely, dry.
+Before repotting, allow the new plants to establish a robust root system.

 Growing Sago Palm Indoors

-Unlike many houseplants that need repotting every year, you can repot sago palm every three years or less.
-However, you should replace old loose soil with some fresh mix every year even if you are still using the same container.
+Unlike many houseplants that require repotting annually, sago palms can go three years or more between repottings.
+Nevertheless, it’s advisable to replace the old loose soil with fresh mix each year, even if you continue using the same container.

-Keep in mind, all parts of sago palm are very toxic to human and to pets.
-If you have cats, dogs or little kids that might chew on the leaves, you might want to consider getting a different plant.
+It’s essential to keep in mind that all parts of the sago palm are highly toxic to humans and pets.
+If you have cats, dogs, or small children who may chew on the leaves, it’s wise to consider alternative plant options.

 Frequently Asked Questions